f5devcentral/f5-rseries-training/docs/rseries_security.rst

 VLAN Tagging for the Management Port via WebUI
 --------------------------------------------

+To add 802.1Q VLAN tagging to the management port you must first create a **mgmt-vlan** object under the **System Settings > Management VLANs** page.
+Click the **Add** button in the upper right hand corner to add a new mgmt-vlan.

 .. image:: images/rseries_security/mgmt-vlans-webui.png
   :align: center

+In the example below, a tagged VLAN using the VLAN tag 501 is added.

 .. image:: images/rseries_security/mgmt-vlans-webui2.png
   :align: center

+Once the mgmt-vlan object is created it can be added to the **System Settings > Management Interface** configuration.

 .. image:: images/rseries_security/mgmt-interface.png
   :align: center